shanep/shanep.github.io/parts/rubric-boiler.md

 I would like you to address the following questions as well as anything else you would like to share.

 - How did you test your project?
+Were you able to rely on automated tests or did you have to manually test your code?
 - Were there any things that you struggled with?
 - Were there any parts of this lab that were unclear or poorly specified?
 - Were you able to get the entire project done?
 - Detail one new thing you learned.
 - Anything else you would like to share is awesome and encourage 😃.

-You must include any graphs, screenshots or other artifacts as requested.
+If the assignments ask you to include any graphs, screenshots or other artifacts as they must display correctly when viewed on github.
 You can reference the [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images) help docs for how to include images.